 Roll out on a floured surface to about 5mm (they will puff up in the oven) and cut into whatever shape takes your fancy.
 This amount usually makes 2 dozen little fingers but in this case made a dozen larger pumpkins.
 Stick them on a lined baking tray and bake at 180 for upto 10 minutes depending on how thick you’ve made them.

-They are lovely while still warm but keep well for several days in an airtight container.
+These savoury cheese biscuits are lovely while still warm but keep well for several days in an airtight container.
 I like them with chutney or some dip or just on their own with a glass of wine.